Emergency planning

 • sign up to receive flood warnings

-You can read the Government's Preparing for Emergencies: Guide for communities, accessible from their website.
+You can read the Government's Preparing for Emergencies: Guide for communities for more information.

-EPC Resilience is the UK's leading centre for organisational resilience, delivering emergency and crisis management, business continuity, cyber resilience, event and public safety training, exercising and consultancy services.
+EPC Resilience is the UK’s leading centre for organisational resilience.
+They provide training and consultancy in:

 Contact Emergency Planning Shared Service